VasanthPrakasam/Nasa-NEO-Data-Tracking-Insights-Dashboard/README.md

 Used sliders, date pickers, and dropdowns to filter:

-Distance (AU/LD), Diameter, Speed, Hazardous State
+Distance (km), Diameter, Speed, Hazardous State

 Results are shown as live-updated tables from SQL database